 Chief Victims Advisor

-The use of the term ‘victim’ is often controversial.
-I am aware that some may prefer the term ‘survivor’, ‘people who have been victimised’ or not to be labelled at all.
-I have continued to use the term ‘victim’ for the sake of consistency with legislation and other agencies in the justice system.
-The term ‘victim’ is not meant as a value judgment on those who have experienced crime, or to exclude those who do not identify with that particular term.
+A lot of people dislike the term ‘victim’ however some find the term ‘victim’ validates the harm they have experienced.
+Some people prefer the term ‘survivor’.
+Others dislike that term and prefer to be described as ‘a person who has been victimised’ or not to be labelled at all.
+For now, I use the term ‘victim’ for the sake of consistency with legislation and other agencies in the justice system.
+The term ‘victim’ is not meant as a value judgment on those who have experienced crime, or to exclude those who do not identify with that term.

 We are further developing our website to incorporate Te Reo Māori and other languages to reflect the diversity in Aotearoa.